-CAUTION: The arrow/pointed end of the fairing points forward toward the bow.
-Be sure to orient the fairing on the band saw so the angle cut matches the intended side of the hull and not the mirror image.
+CAUTION: The arrow/pointed end of the fairing points forward toward the bow when installed.
+Be sure to orient the fairing on the band saw, so the angle cut matches the intended side of the hull and not the mirror image.

-1. Measure the deadrise angle of the hull at the selected location using an angle finder or a digital level (see Figure 2)
+1. Measure the deadrise angle of the hull at the selected location (Figure 2).

-- 2. Tilt the band saw table to the measured angle and secure the cutting fence (see Figure 3). - 3.
-Place the fairing on the table so the cutting guide rests against the fence.
-The arrow/pointed end will be pointing toward you for installation on the starboard side or away from you for installation on the port side of the boat (see Figure 4). - 4.
-Adjust the cutting fence, so the fairing will be cut in about two equal parts (see Figure 3).
-The section that will become the fairing must be between 6-12mm (1/4-1/2") at its thinnest dimension (see Figure 2). - 5.
+- 2. Tilt the band saw table to the measured angle and secure the cutting fence (Figure 3). - 3.
+Place the fairing on the table, so the cutting guide rests against the fence.
+The arrow/pointed end will be pointing toward you for installation on the starboard side of the boat or away from you for installation on the port side (Figure 4). - 4.
+Adjust the cutting fence, so the fairing will be cut in about two equal parts (Figure 3).
+The section that will become the fairing must be between 6-12mm (1/4-1/2") at its thinnest dimension (Figure 2). - 5.
 Recheck steps 1 through 4.
-Then cut the fairing. - Shape the fairing to the hull as precisely as possible with a rasp or power tool. - Use the remaining section of the fairing with the cutting guide for the backing block.
+Then cut the fairing. - Shape the fairing to the hull as precisely as possible with a rasp or power tool. - Use the remaining section of the fairing with the cutting guide for the backing block inside the hull.